elliejeanclark/startup/notes.md

 * **tracert** - Trace the connections to a website
 * **dig** - Show the DNS information for a domain
 * **man** - Look up a command in the manual
+### More information
+The | symbol takes the output from the command on the left and pass it to the command on the right.
+The > - symbols Redirect output to a file.
+Overwrites the file if it exists The >> - symbols Redirect output to a file.
+Appends if the file exists
 ## HTML
 ### Elements and Tags
 Tags designate what type of text or element your text should be.
 For example the p tag means that the text that is wrapped in that tag is a paragraph element.
 Tags are creates with the less than and greater than symbols before and after the tag.
 The ending tag will have a forward slash / before its name.